samindaa/DRLND_p2_continuous_control/README.md

 The observation space consists of 33 variables corresponding to position, rotation, velocity, angular velocities of the arm, and so on.
 Each action is a vector with four numbers, corresponding to torque applicable to two joints.
 Every entry in the action vector should be a number between -1 and 1.

-We have trained and evaluated our agent the second version contains 20 identical agents, each with its own copy of the environment.
+We have trained and evaluated our agent on the second version that contains 20 identical agents, each with its own copy of the environment.
 We have used second environment to use the distributed algorithm, Continuous Synchronous Advantage Actor Critic ([A2C](https://arxiv.org/pdf/1602.01783v1.pdf)).
 To solve the problem, the agents must get an average score of +30 (over 100 consecutive episodes, and over all agents).
 Therefore,

 * After each episode, we add up the rewards that each agent received (without discounting), to get a score for each agent.
 This yields 20 (potentially different) scores.
 We then take the average of these 20 scores.
 * This yields an **average score** for each episode (where the average is over all 20 agents).